astraw38/pytest-delayedassert/README.md

     with assume: assert False
 ```

 Notice that **there should be only one assertion per *with* block**.
-This, for instance, will not
+This, for instance, will not fully verify all
-work as the second and third assertions will never be executed if the first one fails:
+assertions if the first one fails:

 ```python
 import pytest